praj-bellakka/tp/docs/UserGuide.md

 > **⚠️ Notes about calorie goal generation**
 >
-> * The weekly change must be less than 1.0 kg
+> * Your desired weekly change must be less than 1.0 kg to remain within
-> according to the recommended amount of weight that can be
+> the recommended amount of weight that can be
 > lost or gained per week in a safe and healthy manner.
 > * If the weekly change entered is less than 0.01 kg,
 > it will be treated as a negligible weekly change and instead generate